SR2 - Détail SIMDUT

 References

 • ▲1.
-BGIA-Gestis, Information system on hazardous substances of the Berufsgenossenschaften.
-Sankt Augustin, Germany : Berufsgenossenschaftliches Institut. http://gestis-database.dguv.de
+IFA-Gestis, Information system on hazardous substances of the German Social Accident Insurance.
+Sankt Augustin, Germany : Institut für Arbeitsschutz der Deutschen Gesetzlichen Unfallversicherung (IFA). https://www.dguv.de/ifa/gestis/gestis-stoffdatenbank/index-2.jsp

 • ▲2.
 EMEA (The European Agency for the Evaluation of Medicinal Products), Committee for Veterinary Medicinal Products: Tosylchloramide Sodium - Summary Report.
 London.
 (1999). http://www.ema.europa.eu/docs/en_GB/document_library/Maximum_Residue_Limits_-_Report/2009/11/WC500015637.pdf. www.eudra.org/emea.html